mhagiwara/book-reviews/technology.md

     - /dev info: character (c) or block (b), the major number (type) and the minor number (distinguishes different devices)
     - /dev/tty -> terminal (used by crypt to receive the password input)
     - dot "." shell built-in command: execute a script in the current environment (variables are overwritten) or prefix any commands with var=val
+  - Chapter 4
+    - filters. egrep (extended) and fgrep (fast), now consolidated into the same program (grep)

 * MIT Technology Review Business Report: Data and Decision Making http://www.technologyreview.com/businessreport/data-and-decision-making/download/